La Villita Historic Arts Village: Here’s What You Should Know

 Little Studio Gallery: for the art lovers who are reading this, Little Studio Gallery is the place to go for local San Antonio art.
 It's a small, tranquil spot to visit and enjoy some of the best local art in San Antonio.

-Scentchips: this is one of the most unique stores at La Villita, and it's probably where you'll want to go if you hope to purchase a fun and memorable souvenir from your trip.
-Scentchips makes and sells luxury wax melts.
+Scentchips makes and sells aromatic wax melts for your home or office.
 You can choose from their seasonal scents, or you can "create-a-scent" and make your own custom blend.
 Don't forget a warmer!
 They have a few beautiful options that are sold in the store.
-Worth noting: this place is HIGHLY perfumed!!
-You'll smell it from about a block away.

 Dining At La Villita Historic Village